Apply for VCAT's consent for a special medical procedure

 We can consider applications regardless of whether the person is the subject of a current guardianship or administration order.

-A guardian or the person responsible cannot consent to a special procedure.
+A guardian or the medical treatment decision maker cannot consent to a special procedure.

 - any procedure intended or reasonably likely to make the patient permanently infertile